Overhead Tricep Extension: How To Do, Muscles Worked, Variations

 How To Do

-1. Sit on a low-back bench and extend a barbell overhead, holding it with a shoulder-width grip.
+1. Stand or (sit on a low-back bench).
+Lift a barbell overhead with a shoulder-width grip.

 2. Keep your upper arms right beside your head.